krakenlake/vmon/README.md

 Dump registers as they were saved on entry.

+#### `s <register_name> <numeric value>` ####

+Set the value of a register.
+For float registers, the effective bit pattern will be taken as-is, so for example in order to set a float register to the value "42.0", you actually need to enter "set ft0 0x42280000", as 0x42280000 is a IEEE 754 representation of that value.

 #### `x` ####

 Exit VMON (restore registers as they were saved on entry and then go to address in `ra`).